Frankie Sardo: Life

-He was born Frank Marco Sardo on September 16, 1936, in Brooklyn, New York, into an Italian-American family.
+He was born on September 16, 1936, in Brooklyn, New York, into an Italian-American family.
 His father, Marco Sardo Sr. was a bricklayer and his mother Anita (Avianca) Sardo, was a housewife.
 As a young child, Frankie and his sisters (Marie and Antonette) lived in the 1300 block of East 95th Street in Brooklyn, New York.
-By age 5, Frankie Sardo had his first musical debut on stage of the theatre of Little Italy, in the Bronx.
+By age five, Frankie Sardo had his first musical debut on stage of the theatre of Little Italy, in the Bronx.
 He continued to perform in these theatres, which catered to Italian immigrants, along with his parents, Marco and Anita, who had a comedy act.
 After high school graduation, Frankie attended Fork Union Military Academy (FUMA), in Fluvanna County, Virginia where he also acted in stage plays.
 He served in the military in Korea.
 On his return to the United States, Frankie joined a comedy group, before making his first recordings as a singer for MGM Records in 1958.

-His second record, "Fake Out", written by his brother Johnny Sardo (born 1941) and released by ABC-Paramount, became a regional hit, and he was invited to join the 1959 Winter Dance Party tour starring Holly, Valens, Richardson, and Dion and the Belmonts, as the opening act (most of the tour's posters mistitled his song "Fake Out" as "Take Out").
+His second record, "Fake Out", written by his brother Johnny Sardo (born 1941) and released by ABC-Paramount, became a regional hit, and he was invited to join the 1959 Winter Dance Party tour starring Buddy Holly, Ritchie Valens, The Big Bopper (J.P.
+Richardson), and Dion and the Belmonts with Sardo as the opening act (most of the tour's posters mistitled his song "Fake Out" as "Take Out").
 After the tour concert at Clear Lake, Iowa on February 2, 1959, Sardo traveled to the next venue by bus with Dion and the Belmonts and other performers on the tour, while Holly, Valens, and Richardson took a plane.
 The plane crashed in the early hours of February 3, killing the three stars and pilot Roger Peterson.
 Sardo continued to release singles on several different record labels until 1962; on some, he performed with his brother as a duo, Frankie and Johnny.
 On September 7, 1960, Frankie Sardo appeared on American Bandstand, where he performed his single, "When The Bells Stop Ringing".